detunized/lastpass-ruby/README.md

 **This is unofficial LastPass API.**

 This library implements fetching and parsing of LastPass data.
-The library is still at the proof of concept stage and doesn't support all LastPass features yet.
+The library is still in the proof of concept stage and doesn't support all LastPass features yet.
 Only account information (logins, passwords, urls, etc.) is available so far.

-There's a low level API which is used to fetch and parse data from the LastPass server.
-Normally is not the one you would want to use.
-What you want is the `Vault` class which hides all the complexity and exposes all the accounts already decrypted and ready to use.
+There is a low level API which is used to fetch the data from the LastPass server and parse it.
+Normally this is not the one you would want to use.
+What you want is the `Vault` class which hides all the complexity and exposes all the accounts already parsed, decrypted and ready to use.
 See the example program for detail.

 A quick example of accessing your account information: